xvdp/torchvision_extra/README.md

 # nms_pytorch
 standalone version of nms included with https://github.com/facebookresearch/maskrcnn-benchmark

+STATUS: currently clobbers torchvision.
+DO NOT use until i fix this

 I needed non maximum suppression outside the scope of maskrcnn so I extracted the nms portion of the code and exposed the functions:

 ```